imjoy-team/ImJoy/docs/i2k_tutorial.md

 ## 3. Build web-based plugins for image analysis

-In this section let's start by making a plugin for image analysis.
-We will build image analysis tools with interactive interface.
+In this section, let's start by making a interactive plugins for image analysis.

-?> A typical plugin design pattern in ImJoy is to separate a tool into the the compute part and the UI part (either build a plugin or reuse existing ones).
+?> A typical plugin design pattern in ImJoy is to separate a tool into a computational part and the UI part (either build a plugin or reuse existing ones).

 ### Make GUI plugins with HTML/CSS/JS

-Let's first look into how to use HTM/CSS/JS to build a simple interface that read a local image file and display it.
+Let's first look into how to use HTM/CSS/JS to build a simple interface that reads a local image file and displays it.

 We will use the `<input>` tag for selecting the file and use its `change` event to trigger a display function.
 In the display function, we can use `<canvas>` tag to display the image.